ImplicitBVH.jl Documentation

 Only forward rays are counted - i.e. the direction matters.

-The returned BVHTraversal .contacts field will contain the index pairs (iboundingvolume, iray) following the order in bvh.leaves and axes(points, 2).
+The returned BVHTraversal .contacts field will contain the index pairs (iboundingvolume, iray) following the indices in bvh.leaves and axes(points, 2).

 Examples